A topic from the subject of Biochemistry in Chemistry.

 Step-by-Step Procedure:

-1. Tube 1 (Control): Fill with methylene blue solution and water, leaving some headspace.
+1. Tube 1 (Control): Fill a test tube approximately halfway with methylene blue solution.
+Add distilled water to fill the tube about ¾ full, leaving some headspace.

-2. Tube 2 (Experimental): Fill with methylene blue solution, sodium dithionite solution, and water, leaving some headspace.
+2. Tube 2 (Experimental): Fill a second test tube approximately halfway with methylene blue solution.
+Add a similar volume of sodium dithionite solution, then add distilled water to fill the tube about ¾ full, leaving some headspace.

-3. Incubate: Place both tubes in a warm water bath and monitor their temperatures using the thermometer.
+3. Incubation: Place both tubes in a warm water bath (approximately 40°C) and monitor their temperatures using the thermometer.
+Observe the tubes for at least 10-15 minutes.

 4. Record Observations:

-- Effervescence: Note any gas production or effervescence.
+• Effervescence: Note any gas production or effervescence in either tube.

-- Tube 1 (Control): The methylene blue solution remains blue throughout the experiment.
+• Tube 1 (Control): The methylene blue solution remains blue throughout the experiment.
+Minimal temperature change is expected.

 Interpretation: